COVID-19 put spotlight on hygiene

 Getting that support is even more pivotal as the situation surrounding the coronavirus continues to unfold in Ector County.

-There were 45 confirmed positive cases and three deaths caused by COVID-19 per the latest update Monday from the Ector County Health Department.
+There were 45 confirmed positive cases and 2 deaths caused by COVID-19 per the latest update Monday from the Ector County Health Department.

 It has been a difficult situation for many people and Enriquez says that the staff has leaned on each other more than ever.